Key Insights

 Collaborating Across Sectors

-Working toward collective wellbeing requires reexamining the relationships among individuals and institutions.
-It’s vital to bring holistic perspectives into siloed systems.
+Working toward collective wellbeing requires reexamining relationships among individuals and institutions.
 By bringing together a plurality of voices to define the problems, we are better equipped to create responses that address existing inequalities within the current system.
-Collaborating across sectors provides a more comprehensive view of reality.
-Such collaborations create opportunities to identify gaps, combine vital resources, and co-create innovative responses that can be more effectively embedded across various sectors.

-What’s Working from a Wellbeing Response: A shift of thinking is required to develop a wellbeing response to this gap.
-Organizations must think in terms of “contribution” rather than “attribution,” because this is a movement defined by the notion that the whole is greater than the sum of its parts.
+What’s Working from a Wellbeing Response: Organizations must think in terms of “contribution” rather than “attribution,” because this is a movement defined by the notion that the whole is greater than the sum of its parts.
 Unusual alliances are a catalyst for new questions, new ideas, and new solutions.

-“I think that there are a lot of people who really care about [wellbeing], and if you can connect those people together, then the magic happens.
+“There are a lot of people who really care about [wellbeing], and if you can connect those people together, then the magic happens.
 There’s just people who light up about this.
 I’m one of them.
 There’s others.
-And so when you get that connection between people who want to be working and active in this space, you get partnerships that happen and that are alive.
+When you get that connection between people who want to be working and active in this space, you get partnerships that happen and that are alive.
 So they have their own self-generating energy and momentum.”

 Governments, especially local ones, have proven to be effective integrators due to their direct relationships with communities.
 They have the capacity and opportunity to engage citizens in more integrated projects and then translate these efforts into policies and infrastructure that ensure the durability and sustainability of solutions.